excellalabs/docker-workshop-2/README.2.md

     You can now navigate to the page.

-1. Display info about deployment: `kubectl describe deployment docker-hello-api`
+1. Display info about deployment: `kubectl describe deploy docker-hello-api`

 1. List the pods created by the deployment via a label: `kubectl get pods -l app=docker-hello-api`

 1. Display information about a pod: `kubectl describe pod <pod-name>`

-        - we created a deployment, a high-level construct which allows scaling, rolling updates, rollbacks, multiple deployments can be used together to implement a canary deployment, delegates pods management to replica sets

-        - our deployment created rs/pingpong-xxxx - a replica set created by the deployment, a low-level construct, makes sure that a given number of identical pods are running, allows scaling, rarely used directly

-        - the replica set created po/pingpong-yyyy - a pod created by the replica sets

-1. Run `kubectl logs wyntuition/docker-hello-api --tail 1 --follow` to see the output.
+1. Watch the logs with `kubectl logs wyntuition/docker-hello-api --tail 1 --follow`

 1. Scale by creating more copies of the pod: `kubectl scale wyntuition/docker-hello-api --replicas 8`